“How do you make money blogging?” is a question I hear all the time. I’m ready to crack the mystery and share the top five ways that blogs make money.

 I also go in-depth on creating video content!

 No matter what your message is, whether you’re trying to grow a ministry, sell real estate, or promote your handmade candle business, I truly believe that blogging and growing an online platform is the way to do just that!
 I walk you through how to grow social followings on Facebook and Instagram and how to create graphics for Pinterest, to grow blog traffic.

 Do you want to start a blog and earn an income from home?
 What is the biggest hurdle that keeps you from starting your own online brand?
 Let me know in the comments below!
 I may continue making content on this topic if there is a ton of interest.

 You bet you can!
 I think anyone willing to put in the work on creating great quality content on a regular basis can make it in the blogging world.

 But, what is great quality content?
 And how do you create a blog?
 Once you do, how do you get folks to read it?

-I go into ALL of this, and so much more, in my new blogging course, Create Your Blog Dream.
+I go into ALL of this, and so much more, in my new and improved blogging course, Create Your Blog Dream + Video for Bloggers.
 I share step by step tech tutorials walking you through the process every step of the way.

 There is even a private Facebook group, where you can get your questions answered along the way and find other bloggers who have similar goals.
 I believe one of the keys to blogging success is finding your blogging community, and I’m so happy to have a place to facilitate that!